UrbanCompass/bazel/site/blog/_posts/2016-06-10-ide-support.md

 ## Principles of Bazel IDE support

-Bazel BUILD files provide a description of a project’s source code: what source files are part of the project, what artifacts (targets) should be built from those files, what the dependencies between those files are, etc.
+Bazel UCBUILD files provide a description of a project’s source code: what source files are part of the project, what artifacts (targets) should be built from those files, what the dependencies between those files are, etc.
 Bazel uses this information to perform a build, that is, it figures out the set